UCB-CyberSecurity-Cohort5/elk-stack-project-juhnelle/Kibana/KibanaActivity.md

      - What OS was the source machine running?

 The source machine was running Windows xp

      - What is the full URL that was accessed?

-        The full url that was accessed was https://artifacts.elastic.co/downloads/elasticsearch/elasticsearch-6.3.2.deb as accessed?
+The full url that was accessed was https://artifacts.elastic.co/downloads/elasticsearch/elasticsearch-6.3.2.deb

      - From what website did the visitor's traffic originate?